 At Featherstone Wood we are committed to being an inclusive school, ensuring that all our children can benefit from educational visits and extra-curricular activities.
 Visits are carefully planned with all children in mind.
 The planning process usually includes pre-visits to the site where the needs of children with SEN and disabilities can be identified and discussed.
-Following our risk assessment we make reasonable adjustments such as developing a behaviour management plan, assigning an extra adult to provide 1:1 support, including a parent or carer, providing additional transport or additional preparation for a child who is anxious.
-To date we have always been able to include all children.
+Following our risk assessment, we make reasonable adjustments such as developing a behaviour management plan, assigning an extra adult to provide 1:1 support, including a parent or carer, providing additional transport or additional preparation for a child who is anxious.